Thoughts on Financial Need

 How do we use the EFC at the Sudbury Foundation?

-We request financial information on our application form and confirm its accuracy by requiring submission of 1040 forms and W-2s for students and their parents.
+We request financial information on our application form and confirm its accuracy by requiring submission of 1040 forms and W-2s for parents.
 We run the calculation, look at the range of EFCs from the current pool of applicants and set the EFC ceiling for the current year.
-In 1996, the first year of the program, our EFC threshold was $15K.
-In the last few years, the ceiling has fluctuated around $50-60K.
+In 1996, the first year of the program, our EFC threshold was $15,000.
+In the last few years, the ceiling has been around $60,000.
 Students with EFCs above the ceiling are taken out of consideration.

 Once you meet the EFC threshold, your level of need still plays a role in our overall assessment process.
-We score applications based on three factors: Financial Need, Academics and Merit (which includes Leadership/School & Community Service/Work Experience).
+We score applications based on three factors: Financial Need, Academics and Merit (which includes extracurricular activities, community service, work experience).
 A higher EFC means a lower Financial Need score, in which case students must earn high ratings in our other assessment categories to receive a scholarship.

 If you’re concerned about your financial eligibility, we encourage you to run the online formula.
 Keep in mind, our threshold shifts each year and is not set until after all the applications are in.